rob-is-robert/CV-share/README.md

 All shared CV templates is only for Robert’s friends.
-If you are not, do not use it, otherwise you will be strong condemned and punished by Chinese magic.
+If you are not, do not use it, otherwise you will be strongly condemned and punished by Chinese magic.